JianRong-King/JianRong-King/README.md

 - 🏎️ Learning on how to generate F1 race simulations and forecast by Modelling from the qualifying pace of each teams.. 🏎️🏎️
 - 📫 How to reach me: kingjianrong3249@gmail.com / ins: jianrong2004
-- kjr (aka.
-Mr one mark away from dream school ;)

--